 For all the latest information and goings on sign up to our newsletter.

-The Start Up Loans Company is a government funded initiative offering new ventures or those that have been trading for no longer than 12 months business and financial support.
+Start Up Loans are available to businesses yet to launch or those that have been trading for up to 12 months, although in certain circumstances this may be extended to 24 months.
 The scheme provides free business planning prior to taking any monies ensuring applicants are in the best possible position to receive funding.
 Once an individual receives their repayable loan they will also be given access to an expert mentor, free training course and business offers.

 Lord Young, Godfather of the scheme, identified that if entrepreneurialism was as entrenched into the British mentality as it is in the United States, we would potentially have 900,000 more jobs across our country.
 With the job market still tough, self-employment is being seriously considered as a viable career path.